 SEYMOUR, Ill.
 (DTN) -- Do you know yellow nutsedge from yellow foxtail?
 How about prickly lettuce from prickly sida?
 Do you know them at the seed, seedling and adult stages?

-Talk about a war on weeds.
-In late July, 248 students and 150 volunteers and coaches met to test weed knowledge skills.
-The 2019 North American Weed Science Contest was held at the BASF Midwest Research Farm, Midwest Ag Research Center of Valent and Klein Farms, near Seymour, Illinois.
-Nearby Bayer and Corteva employees
+This summer I volunteered to help with the 2019 North American Weed Science Contest.
+It was truly a war on weeds.
+Some 248 students and 150 volunteers and coaches came together to test weed knowledge skills at the BASF Midwest Research Farm, Valent's Midwest Ag Research Center and Klein Farms near Seymour, Illinois.
+Nearby Bayer and Corteva employees also assisted.

 The contest allows weed science and agronomy students to apply their knowledge in a practical setting.
 Teams and individuals participate in four categories: weed identification, sprayer calibration, herbicide identification and farmer problem-solving.